dexie/dexie-website/cloud/docs/access-control.md

 ## Roles

 Instead of giving members direct permissions, a member can be given one or many roles that grants certain permissions.
-Roles needs to be created and connected to a realm.
-The role has a name and a set of permissions.
+Roles are global per database and needs to be imported using [npx dexie-cloud import](cli#import).
+Each role has a name and a set of permissions.
 The roles of a member is defined by the `roles` property of the [member](#properties-of-objects-in-members-table).

 ## Reserved property names